-He is the recipient of several NIST and external awards, including the U.S. Department of Commerce Silver Medal (2007); the U.S. Department of Commerce Bronze Medal (2006); the American Concrete Institute (ACI) Wason Medal for Materials Research (2004); the US Army Corps of Engineers ERDC Award for Outstanding Team Effort for Valuable Contribution to the Pentagon Rebuilt Retrofit Program (2002); and the U.S. Department of Commerce Bronze Medal (1990).
+He is the recipient of several NIST and external awards, including: the American Concrete Institute’s Arthur J. Boase Award (2019); the U.S. Department of Commerce Gold Medal (2014); U.S. Department of Commerce Silver Medal (2007); the U.S. Department of Commerce Bronze Medals (2006 and 1990); the American Concrete Institute’s Wason Medal (2004); and the U.S. Army Corps of Engineers’ Award for Valuable Contribution to the Pentagon Rebuilt Retrofit Program (2002).

 Dr. Phan is a Fellow of the American Concrete Institute (ACI) and a registered Professional Engineer (P.E.) in the State of Virginia.
 He is also an adjunct professor at the Civil Engineering department of Catholic University of America.
-He is a Senior Member of RILEM Technical Committee HTC (High Temperature Concrete) and was the former chairman of the joint ACI-TMS Technical Committee 216 (Fire Resistance and Fire Protection of Structures).
-He is also a voting member of ASCE/SFPE Standard Committee 29, and the current chairman of ASCE's Fire Protection committee.
+He is a Senior Member of RILEM Technical Committee HTC (High Temperature Concrete) and was the former chairman of the joint ACI-TMS Technical Committee 216 (Fire Resistance and Fire Protection of Structures), and a member of ACI 349 (Nuclear Structures), ASCE/SFPE Standard Committee 29 (Fire Design Calculation), ASCE 24 (Flood Protection), and ASCE 7-22 Wind Load Subcommittee, ASCE 7-16 Subcommittee on Tsunami Loads and Effects, and the former chairman of ASCE's Fire Protection committee.